noc-lab/Predictive-models-of-pregnancy/README.md

 This repository contains codes and models described in our paper, Predictive models of pregnancy based on data from a preconception cohort study.

-To run the models, open the file "model_I_II.py":
+To run the models I or II, open the file "model_I_II.py":

 Step 1: Start with the section “load dataset”:
 -Load the dataset including the features and the label, in the format of pandas dataframe